 Building a wooden block nest box for solitary native bees

 Grab a random piece of untreated wood, 4x6'' or so and at least 6'' deep.
 Drill several holes of different sizes.
 Smaller bees nest in 3/32–1/4" diameter holes, 3–5'' deep; larger bees need 1/4–3/8'' diameter holes, 5–6'' deep.
 Holes should be drilled 3/4'' apart and this same distance from the edges.
 Choose your length.
 Bees will not nest in holes that have both ends open, so tack a board on the back if holes punch through.
 They do not like rough holes so make the sides of the holes smooth by using a sharp bit.
 If you really want to get fancy, you can throw a roof on to help keep off the rain.
 Mount block nest on a post or attach to a tree trunk near the orchard or garden.
 Discard nest boxes every few years so they don’t build up with parasites or diseases.

-Ready-made nest boxes are available from the OGS section of the Fedco Seeds catalog.
+Ready-made nest boxes are available here.

 PO Box 520

 Catalog Requests: (207) 426-0090

 Visit Fedco on Facebook